 Care after your surgery.
 If you live far from your transplant center, your doctors will recommend that you stay close to the center for a few days after you leave the hospital so that they can monitor your health and remaining kidney function.

 You'll likely need to return to your transplant center for follow-up care, tests and monitoring several times after your surgery.
 Transplant centers are required to submit follow-up data at six months, 12 months and 24 months after donation.
-Your local health care provider may conduct your laboratory tests one and two years after your kidney surgery.
+Your doctor may conduct your laboratory tests one and two years after your kidney surgery.

 - Return to normal activities.
 After kidney donation, most people are able to return to normal daily activities after two to four weeks.
 You may be advised to avoid contact sports or other strenuous activities that may cause kidney damage.